spuentesp/JB4A-SDK-CordovaPlugin/README.md

 Follow these [instructions](https://code.exacttarget.com/mobilepush/integrating-mobilepush-sdk-your-android-mobile-app#How) for android to provision and setup your [Code@ExactTarget](http://code.exacttarget.com) apps

 Once provisioning and [Code@ExactTarget](http://code.exacttarget.com) apps are setup we can install the plugin with the following command:
-**be sure to replace the values below with your Code@ET app ids/access tokens and the GCM Sender IDs.
+**be sure to replace the values below with your Code@ET app ids/access tokens.

 ```Bash
 cordova plugin add https://github.com/exacttarget/MobilePushSDK-CordovaPlugin